mihail-konoplitskyi/4KSOFT-XCode-Templates/README.md

 ## Future plans

-All iOS/MacOS developes are spending tons of time doing absolutely identical work.
+All iOS/MacOS developers are spending tons of time doing absolutely identical work.
 This repository was created to solve this problem.
 In a close future I will create most recent templates for developers needs.

 After most recent templates will be created with UIKit, I'll start preparing AppKit templates for MacOS and SwiftUI templates.